 Aboriginal prehistory of the Australian Alps

-Josephine Flood AM is an archeologist, author and former director of the Aboriginal Heritage Section of the Australian Heritage Commission.
-Her works include The Moth Hunters (1980), Archeology of the Dreamtime (1983) and The Riches of Ancient Australia (1993).
+Josephine Flood AM is an archaeologist, author and former director of the Aboriginal Heritage Section of the Australian Heritage Commission.
+Her works include The Moth Hunters (1980), Archaeology of the Dreamtime (1983) and The Riches of Ancient Australia (1993).
 Her most recent book is the revised edition of The Original Australians (2019).